All Episodes

 God's Debris: The Complete Works, Amazon https://tinyurl.com/GodsDebrisCompleteWorksFind my "extra" content on Locals: https://ScottAdams.Locals.comContent:Politics, AI Robot Dog, American Eagle, Sean Duffy, Moon Mission 2026, Trump vs Rosie, Candidate Conor McGregor, E. Jean Carroll Verdict, AI Healthcare, Free Press CBS, Tim Kaine, God vs Government Rights, Harvard Funding, Epstein Island Visitor List, MTG, Mayor Bowser, Economic Expectations, Candidate Dropout Bribery, xAI Code Stolen, Polymarket, Donald Trump Jr., Venezuela Surveillance Surge, jeanine Pirro, Precursor Chemicals, Fentanyl Usage Increase, Operation Boxcutter, Chinese Companies Indicted, President Xi, South Korea Population Collapse, Retirement Age Decision, Privacy Myth, ICE Paragon, Scott Adams~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~If you would like to enjoy this same content plus bonus content from Scott Adams, including micro-lessons on lots of useful topics to build your talent stack, please see scottadams.locals.com for full access to that secret treasure.

-But as soon as I get my comments going, we will launch into the best thing that will ever happen to you.
+but as soon as i get my comments going we will launch into the best thing that will ever happen good morning everybody everyone Welcome to the highlight of human civilization.

-It's called coffee with Scott Adams, and you've never had a better time.
+It's called Coffee with Scott Adams, and you've never had a better time.

-Well, all you need is a copper mug or a glass attacker, Chalcer Stein, a canteen jugger flask, a vessel of any kind, fill it with your favorite liquid.
+But if you'd like to take a chance on elevating your experience up to levels that no one can even understand with their tiny, shiny human brains, all you need for that-well, all you need is a copper mug or a glass attacker, Chelsea Stein, a canteen jugger flask, a vessel of any kind to fill it with your favorite liquid.

 I like coffee.

-And join me now for the unparalleled pleasure, the dopamine of the day, the thing that makes everything better.
+And join me now for the unparalleled pleasure of the dopamine of the day, the thing that makes everything better.

 It's called the simultaneous sip, and it happens right now.

-That's just that's called topping it off right there.
+Go oh, yeah, that's just that's called topping it off right there.

 I imagine it will depend on your state and locale.

-Um but I thought I would share with you one tip from the book Loser Think.
+But I thought I would share with you one tip from the book Loser Think.

-Now, as you might imagine, loser think is what you would like to avoid.
+Now, as you might imagine, loserthink is what you would like to avoid.

-So this is how to avoid those mental mistakes, and I'll give you one.
+So, this is how to avoid those mental mistakes.

-If you ever find yourself on online telling somebody to stay in their lane, you are a loser thinker.
+If you ever find yourself online telling somebody to stay in their lane, you are a loser thinker.

 You know why that's such bad advice?